Khloe Kardashian Baby Update: Star Flaunts Growing Baby Bump And Calls Tristan Thompson ‘Dad’

-Khloe Kardashian has initially opted to keep her pregnancy as private as possible.
+Khloe Kardashian had initially opted to keep her pregnancy as private as possible.
 However, being a part of the first family of reality television, she knows that she can’t hide her baby bump for the whole nine months.
 Now, the Keeping Up With the Kardashians star proudly flaunts her baby bump and calls Tristan Thompson “dad.”

 The 33-year-old TV personality officially admitted in one of the recent episodes of their family’s popular reality series that she is pregnant with her first child.
 Khloe Kardashian then posted a snap of her much-awaited baby bump on social media to confirm all speculations that she is indeed carrying Tristan Thompson’s baby.